Semi-Slav Defense: 1.d4 d5 move order

 If White opens the game with 1.d4, Black is happy to respond with 1...d5 when aiming for a Semi-Slav.
-Of course White can continue the game with 2.Bf4 or even 2.Bg5 (as is the case if Black opens 1...Nf6), and the game will take a completely different path.
-In vast majority of master games, however, White players choose to play either 2.c4 (Queens Gambit) or 2.Nf3.
+Of course, White can continue the game with 2.Bf4 or even 2.Bg5 (as is the case if Black opens 1...Nf6), and the game will take a completely different path.
+In the vast majority of master games, however, White players choose to play either 2.c4 (Queens Gambit) or 2.Nf3.
 After 2.Nf3, the natural continuation for Black is 2...Nf6.
 Playing 2...c6 or 2...e6 might be somewhat inaccurate, since White always has the option of avoiding c2–c4, so developing the knight first makes a lot of sense.